Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 ## Debugging Tips

 - Use the small files while testing!
 This decreases the startup time to run `Main.java` and makes it easier to reason about the code.
 If you're running `Main.java`, these files are set in the first few lines of the `main` method.
-For unit tests, the file names are passed into the `getHyponymHandler` method.
+For unit tests, the file names are passed into the `getHyponymsHandler` method.
 - You can run `Main.java` with the debugger to debug different inputs quickly.
 After clicking the “Hyponyms” button, your code will execute with the debugger - breakpoints will be triggered, you can use the variables window, etc.
 - There are a lot of moving parts to this project.
 Don’t start by debugging line-by-line.
 Instead, narrow down which function/region of your code is not working correctly then search more closely in those lines.
 - Check the [FAQ](faq.md) for common issues and questions.